Mikoyan MiG-29: Ukraine

 During the 2022 Russian invasion of Ukraine, Su-27s and MiG-29s were used as air superiority fighters, with ten MiG-29s reported lost on the ground and in the air.
 In August 2022, a senior U.S. defense official disclosed that the Ukrainians have integrated the AGM-88 HARM missile onto their "MiG aircraft" with video evidence of AGM-88 missiles fired by upgraded Ukrainian MiG-29s released by the Ukrainian Air Force few days later.
-For a weapon that relies on digital display to fire, the question of how it has been integrated into the MiG-29’s analogue displays remains unanswered.
+For a weapon that relies on digital display to fire, the question of how it has been integrated into the MiG-29's analogue displays remains unanswered.
 The footage shows a commercial GPS having been installed along with a tablet of some kind.

 On 13 October 2022, a Ukrainian MiG-29 crashed during a combat mission.
 Its pilot is claimed to have destroyed a Shahed-136 drone with his cannon, and it is believed the debris from the drone collided with the aircraft and forced the pilot to eject.
 Ukrainian sources claim that the pilot shot down five drones and two cruise missiles shortly before the crash.
 The downed MiG-29 was wearing a livery similar to that of the Ukrainian Falcons display team.
 According to the Ukrainian State Bureau of Investigation: "the jet collided with debris from a destroyed drone, which caused massive damage to it to the point where it crashed near a village in northeast Vinnytsia.
 The pilot managed to eject and is currently receiving treatment in the hospital."
+On 20 September 2023, a Ukrainian Air Force MiG-29 was struck by a ZALA Lancet drone at the Dolgintsevo air base near Kryvyi Rih.
+A second drone was used as a spotter, recording the first Lancet's impact.
+As of 4 March 2025, 29 Ukranian MiG-29s have been destroyed and three have been damaged by the Russian forces.